AboladeTikristi/LITA_Data_Analysis_Project-Customer_Data-_Analysis/README.md

 1. Total number of Customers.
 2. Most Popular subscription among Customers
 3. Average Subscription duration
-4. Total revenue per year, per region and per subscription type.
+4. Total revenue per year, per region, and subscription type.
-5. Total Number of active and canceled subscription and Revenue generated from each.
+5. Total Number of active and canceled subscriptions and Revenue generated from each.

 ### Data Analysis
 ---

-1. To find out the Total Revenue by Subscription types,region and year, Pivot tables was used in Excel and also sql queries.
+1. To find out the Total Revenue by Subscription types,region, and year, Pivot tables were used in Excel and SQL queries.

     -Total Revenue by Year